zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 ```

 The Data Validator is also an abstraction that ZenML is gradually expanding into
-something that will become a standard interface for all ML validation related
-operations that can be used in ML pipelines.
+something that will become a standard interface for all operations related to ML validation that can be used in ML pipelines.
 The importance of abstractions and
-interfaces is something that is greatly valued at ZenML, because they are what
+interfaces is something that is greatly valued at ZenML because they are what
 allows us to build a common language for portable and reproducible pipelines on
 top of a wide range of different tools used in the ML lifecycle.

 With the Deepchecks integration, the Data Validator abstraction was redefined
 to incorporate the patterns reflected in the Deepchecks API.
 While this isn't
-final and not yet directly accessible to the ZenML users, it is a very
+final and not yet directly accessible to ZenML users, it is an
 important step in the evolution of the Data Validator abstraction.

 ### Standard Deepchecks Data and Model Validation Pipeline Steps

-In accordance to our continued strategy of making it as easy as possible to use
+In accordance with our continued strategy of making it as easy as possible to use
 new tools in ZenML, the library now also includes builtin pipeline steps that
 can be plugged into any ZenML pipeline to perform data and model validation
 with Deepchecks, wherever this is applicable: